unreal4u/telegram-api/README.md

 ## Tip for Russian users

-In order to use a proxy, pass on the following options to the Client:
+In order to use a proxy, you can use the https://github.com/clue/php-socks-react class and pass on the following options to the Client:

 ```php
 <?php